 Knowledge Transfer and Documentation

-During all phases of this engagement, Microsoft consultants will work closely with Honeywell’s Team to support the knowledge transfer to key people in the organization that will be operating the new system.
+During all phases of this engagement, Microsoft consultants will work closely with Customer’s Team to support the knowledge transfer to key people in the organization that will be operating the new system.
 The goal of knowledge transfer is to help team members support, build on, and use the system; and then facilitate support and subsequent development.

 Microsoft uses a combination of documentation, embedded resources from other teams, and knowledge transfer sessions to accomplish this goal.
+Knowledge Transfer sessions do not include development of formal training materials or delivery of such training.

 Table 15: Knowledge Transfer and Documentation